arvigeus/AZ-204/Topics/Shared Access Signatures.md

 ## Types of SAS

 1. [**User Delegation SAS**](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-user-delegation-sas-create-dotnet): This method uses Azure Active Directory (Azure AD) credentials to create a SAS.
 It's a secure way to grant limited access to your Azure Storage resources without sharing your account key.
 It's recommended when you want to provide fine-grained access control to clients who are authenticated with Azure AD.
+The account _must have_ `generateUserDelegationKey` permisison, or `Contributor` role.

 1. [**Service SAS**](https://learn.microsoft.com/en-us/azure/storage/blobs/sas-service-create-dotnet): This method uses your storage account key to create a SAS.
 It's a straightforward way to grant limited access to your Azure Storage resources.
 However, it's less secure than the User Delegation SAS because it involves sharing your account key.
 It's typically used when you want to provide access to clients who are not authenticated with Azure AD.